umtdemr/poker-calculate-flutter/README.md

 # Poker Games Stats Calculator

-An app maded for calculating poker games stats for my friends who are bad at math
+An app made for calculating poker games stats for my friends who are bad at math

 ## TO DO